Is it an Aquarium? Is it a zoo? Is it a theme park? No, it’s Ocean Park Hong Kong!

 Get there before opening time

 Ocean Park Hong Kong gets BUSY!
 And by busy, I mean busloads of tourists arriving at the same time and wandering around slowly in mass groups.
 For this reason, the best time to visit Ocean Park is opening time.
 You want to try and be amongst the first through the gates, ahead of the crowds.
 I would suggest buying your Ocean Park tickets online before you go to avoid queues at the ticket counters for the same reason.
+Click on the link below for discounted tickets.

 If you have a stroller with you – head to the left-hand side of the main gate to get in through a separate turnstile, which gets you even further ahead of the crowds!
 You can pick up an Ocean Park map at the entrance here near the turnstile.